 Yet, with rapid growth comes great challenges.
 In 2016, holiday fulfillment was once again challenged by an unexpected surge in holiday orders that overwhelmed many carriers.
-While, eCommerce retailers can’t expect to control carrier actions — what can eCommerce retailers do to improve their order fulfillment in the coming year?
+While, eCommerce retailers can’t expect to control carrier actions — what can eCommerce retailers do to improve their order fulfillment in the upcoming holiday?

 You can start by fine-tuning and streamlining your order fulfillment processes until they operate with effective precision.
 Order fulfillment is the most critical and labor-intensive process within the supply chain.
 While you cannot control every factor related to shipping and fulfillment, such as inclement weather delays or over-taxed carriers, a fast hand-off is a crucial first-step that is within your control.